anybox/anybox.recipe.odoo/doc/scripts.rst

 .. note:: Instance creation scripts.

-          For projects with a fixed number of modules to install at a given point in time, upgrade scripts can be used to install a fresh database::
+          For projects with a fixed number of modules to install at a given point of code history, upgrade scripts can be used to install a fresh database::

             def upgrade(session, logger):
-                if session.db_version is None:
+                """Create or upgrade an instance or my_project.""" if session.db_version is None:
                     logger.info("This is a fresh database")
                     session.install_modules(['my_module'])